 - Resize Rings

-As it happens in India, elder women usually gift some of their ancestral jewellery to their daughters or daughter-in-laws.
-In such a scenario, the sizing can create a lot of problem.
+As it happens in India, elder women usually gift some of their ancestral jewellery to their daughters or daughter-in-law.
+In such a scenario, the sizing can create a lot of problems.
 Say if the size of your mother’s ring doesn’t fit in your own, how would you sort out the issue?
 The simplest way is to use some silicon glue.
 Drip it over a board or plate.
 Then dip the ring in the glue.
-Keep it for sometime, peel off the excess glue and wear the daughter’s ring!
+Keep it for some time, peel off the excess glue and wear the daughter’s ring!